 The peony flowers have a great deal of meanings.
 There are many different peony colors.
-Not only can it symbolize prosperity, good fortune, and happiness, but it can also be used to encourage a happy marriage or to symbolize honor and compassion.
+Not only can it symbolize prosperity, good fortune, and happiness, but peony flower meaning can also be used to encourage a happy marriage or to symbolize honor and compassion.
 It can even represent bashfulness!

 There are even some superstitions surrounding peonies.
 The state flower of Indiana, the peony is often given for a twelfth wedding anniversary to symbolize honor, happiness, and fortune.

-Some people believe that peony bushes that are loaded with flowers are good luck – but once those flowers fade or dry up, you need to brace yourself for disaster.
+Some people believe a peony bush that is loaded with flowers is good luck – but once those flowers fade or dry up, you need to brace yourself for disaster.
 An odd number of flowers is also considered bad luck.
 Yellow peonies are often given to wish someone luck with a new beginning.

 What Does a Pink Peony Mean?